+UCC).

 means the obligation on a person to pay the amount of import or export duty which applies to specific goods under the customs legislation in force (Article 5(18) UCC).

-"Customs declaration"

-means the act whereby a person indicates, in the prescribed form and manner, a wish to place goods under a given Customs procedure, with an indication, where appropriate, of any specific arrangements to be applied.
+"Customs means the act whereby a person indicates, in the prescribed form declaration" and manner, a wish to place goods under a given Customs procedure, with an indication, where appropriate, of any specific arrangements to be applied.
 (Article 5(12) UCC).

-"Customs Office of First Entry"

-means the Customs office which is competent for customs supervision at the place where the means of transport carrying the goods arrives in the customs territory of the Union from a territory outside that territory.
+Customs Office of means the Customs office which is competent for customs First Entry" supervision at the place where the means of transport carrying the goods arrives in the customs territory of the Union from a territory outside that territory.
 (Article 1(15) DA).

-"Customs office of presentation"

-means the Customs office competent for the place where the goods are presented.
+"Customs office of means the Customs office competent for the place where the goods presentation" are presented.
 (Article 1(2)(2) IA).

-"Customs procedure"

-means any of the following procedures under which goods may be placed in accordance with the UCC:

-- (a) release for free circulation.

-- (b) special procedures.

-- (c) export.

-"Customs representative"

-means any person appointed by another person to carry out the acts and formalities required under the customs legislation in his or her dealings with customs authorities (Article 5(6) UCC).

-A representative may be:

-- (a) direct, where the representative acts in the name of and on behalf of another person, or - (b) indirect, where the representative acts in his own name but on behalf of another person (Article18(1) UCC).
+"Customs procedure" means any of the following procedures under which goods may be placed in accordance with the UCC: (a) release for free circulation. (b) special procedures. (c) export.
+(Article 5(16) UCC).
+"Customs means any person appointed by another person to carry out the acts representative" and formalities required under the customs legislation in his or her dealings with customs authorities (Article 5(6) UCC).
+A representative may be: (a) direct, where the representative acts in the name of and on behalf of another person, or (b) indirect, where the representative acts in his own name but on behalf of another person (Article 18(1) UCC).
+"Customs status" means the status of goods as Union or non-Union goods (Article 5(22) UCC).
+"Customs is the action taken in general by the customs authorities with a view to ensuring the customs legislation and, where appropriate, other supervision"

-"Customs status"

-means the status of goods as Union or non-Union goods

-"Customs

-is the action taken in general by the customs authorities with a view supervision"

-to ensuring the customs legislation and, where appropriate, other provisions applicable to goods subject to such action are observed.
+provisions applicable to goods subject to such action are observed.